Laurexm/EDA_1-Ai-vs-Student-Perfomance/README.md

 - Understand the domain of the dataset to analyse better
 - Exploratory Data Analysis Process
+- Learnt about Capping effect in Synthetic Dataset
 - Data Cleaning without losing core data
 - Outlier Detection using IQR
 - Correlation Analysis through Heatmap